Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Methods

 \subsection{Model validation and statistical comparison}

-We divided model validation into three parts: daytime validation on AHI target area datasets, nighttime validation on VIIRS datasets, and daytime validation on AHI full-disk datasets.
+We divided model validation into two parts: daytime validation on AHI datasets and cross-satellite nighttime validation using AHI and VIIRS datasets.

-We performed validation on AHI target area datasets by applying our model to a total of 4706 data pairs in the validation set, and we made statistical comparisons between model-generated images and real VIS images.
-We also performed model validation on groups of data with different solar zenith angles and solar azimuths to examine the consistency of our model.
+We performed validation on AHI datasets by applying our model to a total of 23619 data pairs in the validation set and making statistical comparisons between model-generated images and real VIS images.
+Apart from averaging the statistical results over the whole validation set, we divided the AHI validation set into different scenarios to examine whether the model is consistently robust under all conditions.
+First, we performed model validation on data groups with different solar zenith angles and solar azimuth angles.
+Second, we evaluated model performance in different geographical regions in the full-disk image.

-Since our model is eventually used for simulating nighttime visible imagery, we tested the model performance during nighttime using VIIRS DNB data.
-We selected the AHI target area data that are closest to the time of nighttime VIIRS passes, which occurs once a day for a given satellite.
-The time difference between the VIIRS pass and the AHI target area observation is within 1.25 minutes.
+Since our model is eventually used for simulating nighttime visible imagery, we tested the model performance during nighttime using both AHI data and VIIRS DNB data.
+This approach of using DNB imagery as a substitute for visible imagery at night is also adopted by \cite{pasillas2024turning} and \cite{chirokova2023proxyvis}.

+We selected the AHI full-disk data that are closest to the time of nighttime VIIRS passes, which occurs once a day for a given satellite.
+The time difference between the VIIRS pass and the AHI observation is within 5 minutes.
 The model generates images by using AHI IR data as inputs.
-To provide appropriate input for the "sunlight directions", we retrieved lunar zenith angles and lunar azimuths of the VIIRS passes to substitute solar zenith angles and solar azimuths as model input.
+To provide appropriate input for the ``sunlight directions", we retrieved lunar zenith angles and lunar azimuth angles of the VIIRS passes to substitute solar zenith angles and solar azimuth angles as model input.
+The satellite viewing angles are still retrieved from AHI data.
+We cropped the AHI full-disk data to 500×500 pixels and processed the DNB radiance into the same geographical range and the same resolution.
+Then, we normalized the radiance in 2 steps: First, we adopted the simplified High and Near Constant Contrast (HNCC) approach \cite{zinke2017simplified, martin_raspaud_2023_10400258} which neutralizes the effect of changing lunar phase; Second, the brightness is normalized by a scale factor as follows:

-We processed the DNB radiance into the same geographical range and the same resolution as the AI-generated images, and we normalized the radiance according to the average AI-generated reflectance.
-The DNB images might contain certain features such as lightning and artificial lights that do not exist in normal daytime VIS images.
-Thus, we perform quality control to exclude the DNB images with such features.
-After quality control, we obtained a total of 139 DNB passes of typhoons with corresponding AHI target area observations and have lunar zenith angles below $80^\circ$.
-We then apply the statistical comparisons between the normalized DNB images and the AI-generated images.
-The VIIRS passes always occur shortly after midnight in local time, which makes them at least 4 hours from the time when daytime VIS images in the training set are available.
-This would avoid possible model leakage from the training set to the VIIRS validation set.